maxholsman/fsd/README.md

 from fsd.fsd_utils import FuzzyGenerationMixin
 ```

-4. When defining the target and draft models, reroute the use of the default `GenerationMixin` with
+4. When defining the target and draft models, reroute the use of the default `GenerationMixin` with:

 ```python
 small_tokenizer = AutoTokenizer.from_pretrained(small_model_id)